• Skip to main content

 Add hot water to the dried cranberries.
 Soak the cranberries until plump, then drain and squeeze out the water.
 Set aside for later.

-Step 5 – Add Cranberries, Walnuts, and Cinnamon
+Step 5 – Add Cranberries, Walnuts, Cinnamon, Honey and Brown Sugar

-Add cranberries, walnuts, and cinnamon to the dough.
-Mix in the ingredients into the dough.
+Add cranberries, walnuts, cinnamon, honey, and brown sugar to the dough.
+Mix the ingredients into the dough.

 Step 6 – Prep Bowl